-Pastor Enoch Adejare Adeboye is 70 come March 2 2012.
-When he was 66, Church Times Nigeria had an interview with him which was the basis of the story published with the headline: My greatest temptation-Adeboye.
+When Pastor Enoch Adejare Adeboye was 66, Church Times Nigeria had an interview with him which was the basis of the story published with the headline: My greatest temptation-Adeboye.
+Find below

 Pastor Enoch Adejare Adeboye is by no means a loud person.
 His visage, voice and composure all point to one word: Humility.
 And there are times one is forced to ask if he ever gets angry?
 That is perhaps a question that would be best answered by those who are close to him.